The number of $C_{2l}$-free graphs: Counting H -free graphs

 To finish this section, let us prove Proposition~\ref{prop:conj:implies:thm}.
 In fact, since the lower bound on $\ex(n,H)$ implicit in that statement is irrelevant to our counting argument (and moreover is usually unknown), we shall in fact prove the following rephrased version of the proposition.

 \begin{defn} Let us say that a bipartite graph $H$ is \emph{Erd\H{o}s-Simonovits good for a function $m = m(n)$} if there exist constants $C > 0$, $\eps > 0$ and $k_0 \in \N$ such that the following holds.
 Let $k \ge k_0$, and suppose that~$G$ is a graph with~$n$ vertices and~$k \cdot m(n)$ edges.
-Then there exists a non-empty $e(H)$-uniform hypergraph~$\HH$ on vertex set~$E(G)$, satisfying:
+Then there exists a (non-empty) collection~$\HH$ of copies of $H$ in $G$, satisfying